 Pretty packaging and pretty toasted top:

-We soon moved onto a fancier tarte au citron.
+I soon moved onto a fancier tarte au citron.

 First stop: Pâtisserie des Rêves

 Now this is what I call Tarte au Citron.

 I don’t even have to describe it.
 Your eyes can see that this is one tasty treat.

 Marletti also baked my wedding cake last year.
 It was lemon.
 Quelle surprise.

 Marletti has won prizes for his mastering of lemony things.

 It was a custardy shiny tarte, enjoyed in the shade of the store next door, Mavrommatis where we paired it with… you guessed it, citron gelato.